Skip to content

 Consider how each of these sentences uses adverbs.

 When is a question about time, (which makes it an adverb of time); but, importantly: it asks a question.
-Adverbs that ask questions are interrogative adverbs (examples are where, why, how).
+Adverbs that ask questions are interrogative adverbs (examples are where, why, and how).

 The third sentence shows a simple adverb, which modifies a verb, adjective or another adverb.
 Altogether, this makes up 3 main classes of adverbs: interrogative, relative and simple.

-Adverbs vs. adjectives
+Adverbs vs. Adjectives

-What’s tricky about certain adverbs is that they oftentimes will look identical to their adjective counterparts.
+What’s tricky about certain adverbs is that they often will look identical to their adjective counterparts.
 In other words, some words can function in sentences as both an adjective or an adverb—though not at the same time.
 So, how can we tell them apart?

 • Adjective: I play loud music in my apartment.